 Using the term compassion to drive a theory of Animal Rights is seriously flawed.
 Promoting the idea that anything except justice for animals is the driving force behind nonhuman rights diverts attention from the truth.
 Using terms like compassion as the basis for animal rights also causes most people to believe that the problem with animal use is that we need to reform our treatment of animals in some way, because it’s our “cruel” treatment of animals that’s morally wrong, and not that any *use* of animals at all is fundamentally morally wrong.
 It causes people to believe that there is some sort of “compassionate” way to use animals.

 This is not an accident; indeed, the idea of compassion as a basis for animal rights is in and of itself a tool that our welfarist society uses both intentionally and also subconsciously to perpetuate our speciesism and hence, the welfarist paradigm that we’ve been slaves to for hundreds of years.
+The very meaning of the term “welfare” has become hopelessly corrupted by now: in a rational world that word should never be used to refer to allowing the use of nonhumans as chattel property at all.
 Let’s be perfectly clear about this: There is no compassionate way to inflict unnecessary suffering and death on animals, as all use of animals involves unnecessary violations of their right to not be used.
 And it’s not our treatment of them that needs to be reformed; we need to stop using them, period.